 We recently introduced a SOG (sign on glass) app.
 This means that instead of sending our drivers out with multi-page paper manifests, vulnerable to getting wet, lost or both, – they have a device that has an electronic version of a manifest.
 Our customers sign-on-glass, and this software also copes with equipment such as Chep pallet transfers or swaps.
 Data is exchanged with Translogix, and so we can provide real time POD (proof of delivery) to our customers, as well as photo or video coverage of any issues.
 This app also automatically advises the management team of any issues with deliveries, so we can get onto solving problems right away.
 As an added bonus, the app is also capable of emailing consignees (receivers) to advise of our delivery ETA, and also email a summary of the consignments we have on board for them.
 In this way, they know when we will get there and what they will receive when we do.
 This process eliminated over 50% of the paper we use, with corresponding cost savings and environmental benefits.

 E-road electronic logbooks.
 All of our drivers use electronic as opposed to paper logbooks to record their obligations under the relevant Land Transport Rules.
 It is not possible to “fiddle” electronic logbooks, and this makes administration easy, as well as helping ensure the safety of our team and other road users.
 Fatigue is a serious safety issue, and this assists with managing it.
 It is our view that electronic logbooks should be compulsory before too long.
+For our customers, they can be confident that they won’t be associated with or affected by poor H&S practices.

 E-road vehicle tracking, automatic RUC purchases, fuel efficiency reporting, and driver safety reporting.
 E-road provides a comprehensive suite of management reports that enable Tranznorth to track vehicles, and also ensure that our policies around speeding, braking, and acceleration are being followed.
 The driver Leaderboard report reports on driver behaviours, and includes coverage of all speed zones on the road, not just open road zones.
 Our trucks are also speed limited for open road speeds, (the open road limit for trucks is 90km/hr).